Paris Night Bike Tour: Fantastic for Exploring the City of Lights

 Louvre

 The Louvre is the world’s largest art museum.
 It was formerly the primary residence of the French Monarchy before the Palace of Versailles was built in 1682 under Louis XIV.
 Around 38,000 objects are exhibited over an area of 72,735 square meters (782,910 square feet).
 The art, sculptures and artifacts date from prehistory to the 21st century.
-The Louvre received 9.6 million visitors in 2019, making it the most visited art museum in the world.
+The Louvre receives around 10 million visitors annually, making it the most visited art museum in the world!

 A glass pyramid lit up at night at the Louvre art museum